maxlaverse/terraform-provider-bitwarden/docs/index.md

 - `access_token` (String) Machine Account Access Token (env: `BWS_ACCESS_TOKEN`)).
 - `client_id` (String) Client ID (env: `BW_CLIENTID`)
+- `client_implementation` (String) Client implementation type.
+Valid values are "embedded" (use embedded client) or "cli" (use CLI binaries, default).
 - `client_secret` (String) Client Secret (env: `BW_CLIENTSECRET`).
 Do not commit this information in Git unless you know what you're doing.
 Prefer using a Terraform `variable {}` in order to inject this value from the environment.
 - `email` (String) Login Email of the Vault (env: `BW_EMAIL`).
 - `experimental` (Block Set) Enable experimental features. (see [below for nested schema](#nestedblock--experimental))